keegoid/middleman-html5-foundation/README.md

 push changes to origin (GitHub):
 `git push origin master` or `git push origin branch-name`

-set the default push method for git to **matching** with:
+set the default push and pull methods for [git][git] to **matching** with:
-`git config --global push.default matching`
+`git config --global push.default matching` and `git config --global pull.default matching`

 for `git push` and `git pull` to work from your new branch, link the origin/branch with your local one:
 `git branch --set-upstream-to=origin/<branch> <branch>`

 Now you can simply use `git push` or `git pull` from your current branch.
+It's nice to be able to reduce the length of these commands so you don't have to think about what you're pushing or pulling each time.
+Just make sure you've got the right branch checked out!

 long versions:
 `git push origin master` or for a branch `git push origin my-new-feature`